isar/hive/README.md

 ## TypeAdapters

 Hive supports all primitive types, `List`, `Map`, `DateTime`, `Uint8List` and `null`.
-If you want to store other objects, you have to register a `TypeAdapter` which convert your object from and to binary form.
+If you want to store other objects, you have to register a `TypeAdapter` which converts your object from and to binary form.

 ### Create Adapter